Mental Health Facilities Champaign County, IL

 Cunningham Childrens Home

-Cunningham Childrens Home is a mental health treatment center in Champaign County, IL, located at 1301 North Cunningham Avenue, 61802 zip code area.
-Cunningham Childrens Home provides residential treatment and telemedicine/telehealth.
-Cunningham Childrens Home offers dialectical behavior therapy, trauma therapy and activity therapy to children / adolescents.
+Cunningham Childrens Home is one of mental health facilities in Champaign County, Illinois, located at 1301 North Cunningham Avenue, 61802 zip code.
+Cunningham Childrens Home provides telemedicine/telehealth and residential treatment.
+Cunningham Childrens Home provides individual psychotherapy, couples/family therapy and group therapy to children / adolescents.
 Cunningham Childrens Home also supports children/adolescents with serious emotional disturbance.
-Additional services at Cunningham Childrens Home consist of education services, vocational rehabilitation services and case management.
+Additional services provided at Cunningham Childrens Home include vocational rehabilitation services, case management and education services.

 SPONSORED AD